 What happens if you have not worked for more than a year?
 You may qualify for the alternate base period.
 An alternate base period is the last four calendar quarters prior to unemployment.
 The alternate base period is not something you can choose to use.
 It can be used only if you cannot establish monetary entitlement using your wages in the traditional base period.
 This means, if you have not earned sufficient wages during your traditional base period, the state government will apply the alternate base period to the claim to determine monetary eligibility.
-Additional information like most recent quarter earning, proof of wages earned in the form of pay stubs and verification of wages earned during the quarter from your employer may be asked for in case of alternate base period.
+Additional information like most recent quarter earning, proof of wages earned in the form of pay stubs and verification of wages earned during the quarter from your employer may be asked for in case of the alternate base period.
 Here’s a chart explaining alternate base period –

-Contact you local state unemployment office to find out the exact criteria used for base period calculations before filing for unemployment.
+Contact your local state unemployment office to find out the exact criteria used for base period calculations before filing for unemployment.
 Some states are flexible with base period requirements and allow you to “borrow” from quarters outside of base period if you do not have enough credits.

-If you are looking to file for unemployment benefits, please refer to the guides on the side menu or state specific pages.
+If you are looking to file for unemployment benefits, please refer to the guides on the side menu or state-specific pages.